China Chef in The Villages

 - What did the most recent inspection of China Chef in The Villages find?

-- China Chef in The Villages was most recently inspected on October 16, 2025 with 3 violation(s).
+- China Chef in The Villages was most recently inspected on May 29, 2026 with 13 violation(s), including 5 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has China Chef in The Villages ever been shut down?